marcitt/IOT/README.md

 ## Data Collection for Attention Detection Model Training
 - 7 experiments were defined to collect data for training the YOLO attention detection model, 200 images were collected for each class 'focused' and 'distracted'
 - 7 experiments include 4 experiments to collect 'focused' image classes: report-writing (focused/100imgs), research (focused/75imgs), programming (focused/25imgs), planning (focused/10imgs)
-- 3 experiements to collect 'distracted' image classes: highly-distracted (distracted/105imgs), distracted (distracted/80imgs), semi-distracted (distracted/15 imgs)
+- 3 experiments to collect 'distracted' image classes: highly-distracted (distracted/105imgs), distracted (distracted/80imgs), semi-distracted (distracted/15 imgs)

 Notebooks used for data collection are included in:
 1. `attention_detection/data_collection_images.ipynb`

-A few sample images are included in `attention_detection/exps` however the full dataset is not uploaded to GitHub (stored on local device)
+A few sample images are included in `attention_detection/exps` however the full dataset is not uploaded to GitHub (stored on local device).

-The full dataset of labels is included in `attention_detection/training_data/labels` which was used in training models v3-v5
+The full dataset of labels is included in `attention_detection/training_data/labels` which was used in training models v3-v5.

 ## Time-Series Data Collection
 ### Time-Series On-Screen Text Data Collectiom